 - Levels of CO2 were also higher during warmer months when the air conditioning (cooling) was operating.
 AC usually allows little or no fresh outdoor air to enter the rooms they serve.

 Sekhar, et al, state: “. . . sleep quality will not be negatively affected when ventilation rates are such that CO2 levels remain below 750 ppm, while CO2 levels above 2600 ppm would disturb sleep quality and have a negative effect on the next-day cognitive performance.”
-High levels of CO2 can directly affect sleep quality, as shown in the table below.
+High levels of CO2 can directly affect sleep quality.
 But because high levels of CO2 are an indication of lack of fresh outdoor air, other contaminants, such as formaldehyde, PM2.5, or nitrogen dioxide, might also be in the air in high concentrations; this adds to the negative impact.

 At odds with Sekhar’s finding that sleeping with the bedroom door open lowers CO2 rates, is research from UL’s Firefighter Safety Research Institute demonstrating that closing the bedroom door helps prevent a fire from spreading, lowers smoke damage during a fire, and could even save lives.
 UL estimates that about 40% of people sleep with their bedroom doors closed.
 The organization promotes door closure with the phrase: “Close before you doze”.